bibleexchange/romans__textbook/textbook/en/0002_introduction-to-romans.md

-# Introduction to the Study of Romans
+# Introduction to the study of Romans

-The Epistle of Romans is a treasure of truth that needs to be understood by the Saints of God.
+The Epistle of Romans is a treasure of truth that needs to be understood by the saints of God.
 This study will endeavor to help you to understand its important doctrines.

 ## Authorship of the Epistle to the Romans

 ### Romans' internal evidence supports Paul's authorship

 Paul claimed to have written it (1:1).
-Romans' style is the same found in I and II Corinthians and especially Galatians.
+Romans' style is the same found in I and 2 Corinthians and especially Galatians.
 Paul's style and the style of Romans is intensely "personal."
-To read Paul's epistles is almost the same as hearing his voice.
-Paul wrote like he talked.

 The stage of development of Christian doctrine which the letter reveals fits naturally to the time of Paul.
 Paul was at the height of his ministry at about the middle of the first century at which time the common issues which disturbed the churches are the same issues dealt with in Romans.